 Private tutors, on the other hand, may have started out working for a major prep company, but eventually got good enough that they were able to find their own clients, often by word of mouth.

 On the other hand, some private tutors really shouldn’t be teaching the LSAT at all.
-It’s your responsibility to vet the tutor to make sure they really do have the expertise you are looking for.
+They might view it as a way to make a quick buck after finishing up their LSAT and before starting law school.
+Or they might be great at the LSAT, but not patient and empathetic enough to teach it effectively.
+It’s your responsibility to vet the tutor to make sure they really do have the expertise and patience you are looking for.

 JD or no JD?

 Some LSAT tutors have gone through law school and gotten their JD.
 Some may even practice law and tutor LSAT on the side.
 Other LSAT tutors may never have attended law school, even if they have high LSAT scores.

 Opinions differ on whether you should use this as a factor in your decision.
 Are you looking for someone who may also be able to tutor you during your L1 year or provide bar prep down the road?
 If so, you’ll need a tutor with a JD.

 A tutor without a JD may also have something unique to offer, however.
 Lawyers specialize in the law rather than in the psychology of learning, for example.
 A tutor with a stellar LSAT score, plenty of teaching experience, and a background in education may well end up being a better actual teacher than someone who just relies on what worked for them in their own prep.

 A JD is therefore not a reliable indicator of an effective teacher.